 The keys to setting priorities and communicating them within the organization

 Ongoing 24-hour e-mail support after the workshop to ensure you have the coaching necessary to make the learning real within your projects

 The table below displays the number of professional development units (PDUs) awarded for each PMI® credential, as they align to the PMI Talent Triangle®.
 Leadership and Strategic PDUs apply evenly across all credentials and Technical PDUs apply only to specific credentials.
 PDUs will be added in full to all eligible credentials.

 Mega SeminarsWorld® offers the same opportunity to gain in-depth knowledge from experts in small group settings that you find at any SeminarsWorld event.
 But you can also earn extra PDUs outside the classroom.
 And you can build your professional network by sharing meals and attending receptions with more than 600 participants.

 Register by 14 May 2018 for early bird rates, and through 4 June, save on guest rooms at the JW Marriott Orlando, Grande Lakes.

 Join our expert SeminarsWorld® instructors in Los Angeles right after PMI® Global Conference to network, learn and problem-solve with your peers.
 The small-group, topic-intensive seminars align with the PMI Talent Triangle®, earning you PDUs and CEUs.

 Early Registration: 29 October 2018

-Join our expert SeminarsWorld® instructors in Las Vegas to network and learn with your peers in small-group, topic-intensive seminars aligned with the PMI Talent Triangle®, while you earn up to 29 PDUs and 2.9 Continuing Education Units (CEUs).
+Join our expert SeminarsWorld® instructors in Las Vegas to network, learn and problem-solve with your peers.
+The small-group, topic-intensive seminars align with the PMI Talent Triangle®, earning you up to 29 PDUs and 2.9 CEUs.